Australia's newest university campus

-USC Moreton Bay will be at the heart of The Mill at Petrie, a vibrant area that will include cafes, shops, professional office space, cultural events and sporting facilities.
+USC Moreton Bay will be at the heart of The Mill at Moreton Bay, a vibrant area that will include cafes, shops, professional office space, cultural events and sporting facilities.

 The university precinct will also reflect USC’s ongoing commitment to environmental sustainability, with innovations in construction, green power generation and water recycling.